SHELL - Lab 2

 grep findit file

 To search multiple files with the grep command, insert the filenames you want to search, separated with a space character.
-In our case, the grep command to match the word moon
+In our case, the grep command to match the word **`moon`** in three files **`file1`, `file2`, and `file3`**&#x6C;ooks like this example:

 grep moon file1 file2 file3